AchimKern/poetry-managed-td/README.md

 This is a (windows only) proof of concept of a Touch Package Manager (TPM).
-I currently don't have the time to transform this into a ptouction ready tool.
+I currently don't have the time to transform this into a production ready tool.
+This repo is intended o support the RFE for a native PackageManager for TouchDesigner.
+See https://forum.derivative.ca/t/rfe-integrate-poetry-package-manager-with-td/168073

 ### Demo repo for a poetry managed (TPM) touch designer project / component

+Key features:
+* proper python dependency management for your TD project.
+Any client / coworker opening a .toe project 6 months from now would get those exact same package versions  specified when delivering the project.

+* a production ready tox repository with tox dependency management

 In this case TPM manages a pysubprocess COMP, an utility COMP that allows you to easily start multiple python subprocesses.
 Internally TPM uses the same pysubprocess COMP to control poetry and git.